No winning ticket for Tuesday's $70 million Lotto Max jackpot

 by The Canadian Press

-TORONTO — The $70 million Lotto Max jackpot is still unclaimed, with no winner in Tuesday night’s draw.
+TORONTO — The $70 million Lotto Max jackpot is going unclaimed once again, with no winner in Tuesday night’s draw.

-However, 28 of the 50 Maxmillion prizes of $1 million were won.
-The majority were sold in Ontario, with 14 winning tickets.
-Another six were sold in the Prairies, five in Quebec, two in British Columbia and one in the Atlantic provinces.
+However, 42 of the 64 Maxmillion prizes of $1 million were won.
+The majority were sold in Ontario, with 20 winning tickets.
+There are eight winners in both Quebec and British Columbia.
+Five winning tickets were sold in the Prairies, and one in the Atlantic provinces.

-The jackpot for the next draw on June 11 will remain at an estimated $70 million, with 50 Maxmillion prizes of $1 million each once again up for grabs.
+The jackpot for the next draw on June 18 will remain at an estimated $70 million, with 70 Maxmillion prizes of $1 million each up for grabs.

 The Canadian Press